cbstatsoft/dtabnk/README.md

 # convert to STATA 15+ .dta format and perform Hausman test on data.csv using Gini_index as the dependent variable and all other variables as the independent variables:
 dtabnk data.csv --hausman --dep Gini_index

-# convert data.csv and data.xlsx to spam.dta and eggs.dta respectively
+# convert data.csv and data.xlsx to oingo.dta and boingo.dta respectively
-dtabnk data.csv data.xlsx --out spam eggs
+dtabnk data.csv data.xlsx --out oingo boingo

 # convert data.csv and data.xlsx to STATA 15+ .dta format, dtabnk will ask if you wish to overwrite, rename to data_1, or skip data.xlsx (O/R/S)
 dtabnk data.csv data.xlsx